ywang103-amd/omniperf/CONTRIBUTING.md

 git checkout -b topic-<yourFeatureName>
 ```

 and apply your changes there.
+For more help reference GitHub's ['About Forking'](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) page.

 ## How to contribute to ROCm Compute Profiler